axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

 ```

 Wait for transaction to be confirmed.
-You can search it using `docker logs -f axelar-core 2>&1 | grep -a -e "deposit confirmation"`.
+You can search it using:
+- If using docker, `docker logs -f axelar-core 2>&1 | grep -a -e "deposit confirmation"`
+- If using the binary, `tail -f $HOME/.axelar_testnet/logs/axelard.log | grep -a -e "deposit confirmation"`

 4. Route pending IBC transfer on Axelar Network
 ```bash